WPJohnny-plugins/comment-reply-email/readme.txt

 == Changelog ==

-= 1.0.2 =
+= 1.0.1 =
 - Feature: Add option to change the checkbox text
+- Feature: Added more line-breaks to the default notfication email template.
 - Fix PHP Deprecated method: Methods with the same name as their class will not be constructors in a future version of PHP.
 - Fix headers already sent error & deprecated capability functions
 - Fix undefined variable error

-= 1.0.1 =

-Added more line-breaks to the default notfication email template.

 = 1.0.0 =